istio/istio.io/content/en/docs/ambient/architecture/index.md

 a user can set a policy requiring an identity (either *any* identity, or a specific one) to block all plaintext traffic.

 When the destination is waypoint enabled, if the source is `captured` by its ztunnel, the ztunnel ensures the request **must** go through the waypoint where policy is enforced.
-However, a workload outside of the mesh doesn't know anything about waypoint proxies and it sends requests directly to the destination without going through any waypoint proxies even if the destination is waypoint enabled.
+However, a workload outside of the mesh doesn't know anything about waypoint proxies therefore it sends requests directly to the destination without going through any waypoint proxy even if the destination is waypoint enabled.
-Currently, traffic from sidecars and gateways won't go through the waypoint and they will be made aware of waypoint proxies in a future release.
+Currently, traffic from sidecars and gateways won't go through any waypoint proxy either and they will be made aware of waypoint proxies in a future release.

 ### Waypoint routing